Software Quality Assurance, Quality Control, Testing — the Basics of Software Quality Management

 • Usability and exploratory testing, quick checks for critical issues.

-Regression Testing
+Regression testing

 This is an iterative method aimed at ensuring that new code changes or updates do not introduce new defects or disrupt existing functionality.
 Test cases from previous cycles are re-executed to verify that the software still operates correctly after modifications.
-Regression testing can be applied to all testing types and at all levels and is often automated to minimize time, effort, and labor costs.
+Regression testing can be applied to all testing types and levels and is often automated to minimize time, effort, and labor costs.

 Seven Principles of Software Testing

 Secondly, it’s impossible to test all the potential test cases and scenarios that may arise in an application.
-To give you the gist, a simple form with 5 input fields and two options would require creating 32 different test cases to cover all combinations.
+To give you the gist, a simple form with 5 input fields and two options would require creating 32 test cases to cover all combinations.

 As we stated earlier, the cost of fixing a bug increases exponentially throughout the software development life cycle, so it’s important to involve professional teams as early in the development process as possible.
 By working in parallel with the development team, test engineers can quickly identify defects and bugs and ensure they don’t add up and destroy the logic of the entire product.

 Defect clustering is based on the Pareto principle, which says that 80% of bugs and defects are typically found in 20% of system modules.
-This way, if a bug is found in one of the modules, chances are high there are more issues hidden from view.
+This way, if a bug is found in one of the modules, chances are high that there are more issues hidden from view.

 The Pesticide paradox principle emphasizes the need for continuously updating and evolving test cases.
 It recognizes that as a software product evolves, the same set of test cases, if repeatedly used, may become less effective at finding defects.
 Therefore, it’s necessary to regularly review test strategies and introduce new test scenarios, data inputs, and techniques to keep pace with the changing software.